 If you fail the QE during the fall/ winter window, you are eligible to take it once more, with a new committee, during the spring window.
 You would receive written feedback from the original Recorder summarizing the original QEC's assessment regarding the strengths and weaknesses of the non-passing QE attempt.
 The department intends this feedback to help you prepare for taking the exam again during the spring window.
-Please see the schedule for the Spring qualifying examination window in Appendix A. Failure to pass the QE on the second (late Spring) attempt results in informing the LGS of the student's termination from the Psychology Department graduate program.
+Please see the schedule for the Spring qualifying examination window in Appendix A. Failure to pass the QE on the second (late Spring) attempt results in informs the LGS, which then terminates the student from the Psychology Department graduate program.